 Shaded Brindle Sable

 Brindle (kbr/-) adds dark stripes on any phaeomelanin-pigmented coat.
-Depending on a dog’s B-Locus and D-Locus all brindle stripes will be black, blue, brown, or lilac.
+Depending on a dog’s B-Locus and D-Locus, all brindle stripes will be either black, blue, brown, or lilac.

 Masked Shaded Sable

-Some examples of dog breeds that can have masks and shaded sable are Belgian Sheepdog, Leonberger, Papillon, or Borzoi.
+Some dog breeds that produce masked shaded sable are Belgian Sheepdog, Leonberger, Papillon, and Borzoi.

 Shaded Sable and White

 Traits like piebald, whitehead, or Irish spotting can cause white patches without any pigment.
-Think of these patches as an overlay that can hide a dog’s coat color in some places.
+Think of these patches as an overlay that has erased a dog’s original coat color in some places.

 Shaded Sable and Ticking

-These phenomena are called ticking or roan.
-They produce exactly the color one would have expected in their place if the dog hadn’t been white.
+This phenomenon is called ticking or roan, depending on the pattern.
+The mottles produce exactly the color one would have expected in their place if the dog hadn’t been white.

 Sable Merle

-Producing sable merle is discouraged in most breeds that have both traits since there is always the risk of accidentally producing a dog with hidden merle.
+Producing sable merle is discouraged in most breeds since there is always the risk of accidentally producing a dog that is too yellow to see that its Mele.
+This is called hidden Merle.

-Progressive greying causes the fading of eumelanin pigment and is usually only visible in dogs with a furnished coat.
-It turns black and blue eumelanin to grey or silver and brown or lilac pigment to beige or whitish beige.
+Progressive greying causes the fading of eumelanin pigment and only happens in dogs with a furnished coat.
+It turns black eumelanin to gray or silver and brown pigment to beige or sandy colors.

-Since this only works on eumelanin it only affects the darker shaded areas.
+Since this mainly affects eumelanin, it only affects the darker portions of the coat.

-Examples of dog breeds with shaded yellow and greying are Tibet Terrier, Havanese, Polish Lowland Sheepdog, Shih Tzu, Lhasa Apso, and some color-bred Poodles.
+Examples of dog breeds with shaded yellow and graying are Tibet Terrier, Havanese, Polish Lowland Sheepdog, Shih Tzu, Lhasa Apso, and some color-bred sable Poodles.

 Sable and Countershading